-Let’s go into the detail of how mobile apps can help your business.
+Let’s go into detail about how mobile apps can help your business.

 Apps create a direct marketing channel

-Apps are important for so any reasons and serve many purposes for both the buyer and the seller including, easy access to general info, prices, ease of search , booking forms, latest news feeds, user accounts and much more.
+Apps are important for so many reasons and serve many purposes for both the buyer and the seller including, easy access to general info, prices, ease of search, booking forms, latest news feeds, user accounts and much more.
 The best part about having a mobile app is that the most important things that you’d like your customers to know – discounts, promotions, special offers – can be sent to them through push notifications.

 This way you can remind customers about important events whenever needed.